WS-JSNA/ws-jsna-netlify/_reports/ssna-coastal.md

 toc: true
 toc_sticky: true
 ---
-With more than a third of West Sussex residents living in coastal towns, a new draft framework for action to reduce coastal inequalities in West Sussex has been developed.
+With more than a third of West Sussex residents living in coastal towns, a new framework for action to reduce coastal inequalities in West Sussex has been developed.

 Led by West Sussex County Council’s Public Health team, the framework is based on analyses shared in an accompanying data pack.
 The data pack shows how people who live in our coastal areas have poorer health outcomes than those in non-coastal areas.
 Both the data pack and the framework are intended to guide actions to reduce health inequalities on the coast.